July 17, 2024

 3. HPA in Kubernetes does not address the issue of resource waste within the Kubernetes cluster.
 Administrators are still responsible for identifying and managing unused or over-provisioned resources at the container level, which can lead to inefficiencies and increased costs.

-4. Kubernetes Horizontal Pod Autoscaler (HPA) scales at the pod level, which means it adjusts the number of pod replicas based on resource utilization metrics like CPU and memory.
+4. Kubernetes Horizontal Pod Autoscaler scales at the pod level, which means it adjusts the number of pod replicas based on resource utilization metrics like CPU and memory.
 While this approach works well for many applications, it may not provide the fine-grained control needed for certain applications that require more precise resource management.
 For more granular control, consider using custom metrics or other autoscaling mechanisms.

 5. Without proper cooldown periods, HPA in Kubernetes can cause rapid scaling up and down, leading to instability.
 Administrators need to carefully configure stabilization windows to prevent "flapping" and ensure stable scaling behavior.